Developer workflow and release guidelines

 benchmark complete

-Post comparison table as PR comment
+Post ASV/spyglass table as PR comment

 Coverage